Good Medicine - Medical School II

 "I don't see how we can find that he helped the cheater," I said when we gathered in private after the testimony.
 "Both students denied it, including the one who admitted cheating..."

-“Who can’t be believed, as an admitted cheater,” Scott said, interrupting.
+"Who can't be believed as an admitted cheater," Scott said, interrupting.

-“The report stated that he admitted it as soon as he was confronted,” I replied.
-“He came clean and accepted his punishment.
+"The report stated that he admitted it as soon as he was confronted," I countered.
+"He came clean and accepted his punishment.
 He made a mistake, confessed, and now he has a doubly-difficult course through medical school and will have a tough time Matching at a top school because he has a black mark on his record.
-Everything else is not just circumstantial, but also has a logical explanation.”
+Everything else is not just circumstantial, but also has a logical explanation."

 "He only confessed after he'd been caught," Scott protested.